The Last of Us Part II: Accolades

 The Last of Us Part II won 326 Game of the Year awards, according to tracking websites, which several outlets reported broke the record set by The Witcher 3: Wild Hunt (2015); it was later surpassed by Elden Ring (2022).
 The game was awarded from outlets and shows such as Den of Geek, Digital Trends, Electronic Gaming Monthly, Empire, Entertainment Weekly, Game Informer, PlayStation Blog, Push Square, and the Titanium Awards.
 It was named runner-up by several other publications.
 At the 38th Golden Joystick Awards in November 2020, it won all six awards for which it was nominated: Ultimate Game of the Year, Best Audio, Best Storytelling, Best Visual Design, PlayStation Game of the Year, and Studio of the Year for Naughty Dog.
-It led the nominees for the Game Awards 2020 with eleven nominations, of which it won seven, the most in the show's history: Game of the Year, Best Game Direction, Best Narrative, Best Audio Design, Innovation in Accessibility, Best Action/Adventure, and Best Performance (for Bailey).
+It led the nominees for the Game Awards 2020 with eleven nominations, of which it won seven, the most in the show's history to date: (Note: The Last of Us Part IIs eleven nomination record was tied by God of War Ragnarök at the Game Awards 2022 and beaten by Clair Obscur: Expedition 33s thirteen nominations in 2025.
+Its seven win record was beaten by Clair Obscur: Expedition 33s nine wins in 2025.)
+Game of the Year, Best Game Direction, Best Narrative, Best Audio Design, Innovation in Accessibility, Best Action/Adventure, and Best Performance (for Bailey).

 The Last of Us Part II was nominated for twenty-four awards at the National Academy of Video Game Trade Reviewers Awards, the most in the show's history; it won eight, including Outstanding Direction in a Game Cinema, Franchise Adventure Game, Lead Performance in a Drama (for Johnson and Bailey), and Supporting Performance in a Drama (for Baker).
 It was nominated for thirteen awards at the 17th British Academy Games Awards, the most in the show's history, winning for Animation, the publicly voted EE Game of the Year, and Performer in a Leading Role (for Bailey).
 It led the nominees at the 24th Annual D.I.C.E.
 Awards with eleven nominations, of which it won two: Outstanding Achievement in Animation and Outstanding Achievement in Story.
 It also led the 19th Annual Game Audio Network Guild Awards with fifteen nominations and eight wins, and the 21st Game Developers Choice Awards with six nominations, (Note: Tied with Ghost of Tsushima and Hades) of which it won one.
 It received the most nominations at the inaugural Global Industry Game Awards with thirteen, of which it won three: 3D Animation, Cinematography, and Story.